-- 1. Diagnosis cannot be made on the basis of anti nDNA antibody detection alone.
+- 1. Diagnosis cannot be made on the basis of anti-nDNA antibody detection alone.
 The physician must interpret these results in conjunction with the patient's history and symptoms, the physical findings, and other diagnostic procedures. - 2.
-Treatment should not be initiated on the sole basis of a positive test for anti nDNA antibodies.
+Treatment should not be initiated on the sole basis of a positive test for anti-nDNA antibodies.
 Clinical indications, other laboratory findings, and the physician's clinical impression must be considered before any treatment is initiated. - Certain drugs, including procainamide and hydralazine, may induce a lupus erythematosus-like disease.
-Patients with drug-induced LE may demonstrate positive ANAs commonly directed against nuclear histones, although antibody to nDNA has also been reported (38-39). - 4.
-Although a high-titered nDNA may be highly suggestive of SLE, it should not be considered diagnostic but rather viewed as a part of the overall clinical history of a patient.
+Patients with drug-induced LE may demonstrate positive ANAs commonly directed against nuclear histones, although antibody to nDNA has also been reported (34-35). - 4.
+Although a high-titered nDNA may be highly suggestive of SLE, it should not be considered diagnostic but rather viewed as part of the overall clinical history of a patient.
 Low titers of nDNA antibodies are often present in the sera of patients with rheumatoid arthritis, Sjögren's syndrome, progressive systemic sclerosis, dermatomyositis, discoid lupus erythematosus, and mixed connective tissue disease (21). - 5.
-Because of the many options available in fluorescent microscopes, it is recommended that light sources, filters, and optics be standardized when comparing patient titers between laboratories. - 6.
-Patients undergoing steroid therapy may have negative results for nDNA antibody (40).
+Patients undergoing steroid therapy may have negative results for nDNA antibody (36).